Best practices to optimize AdMob demand to earn more

 - Continue to test floor prices and ad formats with a small percentage of your inventory to capture any upward trends to earn more.

 As we can see from the above, this approach requires a lot of time commitment from publishers.
 If you’re looking to reduce time spent optimizing your performance, we recommend taking advantage of the AdMob platform.
 We offer many built-in features to help you optimize demand across Google and many other ad network partners more effectively.
 Instead of making manual updates to manage the waterfall, you can turn on ANO to automate that process.
 Mediation a/b testing is another great feature for you to test and refine your waterfall setup.
-AdMob also offers an in-app real time bidding solution called Open Bidding to help publishers maximize revenue.
-If you’re interested to know more about Open Bidding or the a/b testing feature, please talk to your account manager.
+AdMob also offers an in-app real time bidding solution called bidding to help publishers maximize revenue.
+If you’re interested to know more about bidding or the a/b testing feature, please talk to your account manager.
 To get started with mediation, simply log in to your AdMob account.